 - A human’s reality and motivations are based mainly on their psychological state

-Anytime you see a commercial or advertisement, or celebrity talking about something, this isn’t just advertising, it’s PR (Public Relations), they’re trying to appeal to you, to a demographic.
+Anytime you see a commercial, advertisement, or celebrity talking about something, this isn’t just advertising, it’s PR (Public Relations).
+They’re trying to appeal to you, relate to you, to a demographic you may fit into.
 The most common tactic is comedy, to make someone feel good and then associate that feeling with a product.
+This is why you often see actors in commercials with inappropriately big smiles using some generic product like a spatula.
 This can also backfire and become counter-productive.

 Have you ever seen a commercial that tried to be funny, and was likely the dumbest thing you’ve ever seen?
-Well, psychologically, most likely out of your control, you’ve probably made the same association about whatever it is they’re trying to sale; that the product itself is dumb, this is hardly logical, but how the human mind works.
+Well, psychologically, most likely out of your control, you’ve probably now made the same association about whatever it is they’re trying to sale, that the product itself is dumb.
+This is hardly logical, but how the human mind works.

-Even knowing this I still do it all the time.
-Here’s an example; I use Vonage.
-I do need a phone, but moreover, I have associated Vonage to be a tech savvy and friendly company and their ads are aesthetically pleasing to me.
+Even knowing this, I still do it all the time.
+Here’s an example: I use Vonage.
+I do need a phone, but more so, I have associated Vonage as a tech-savvy and friendly company, in which their ads are aesthetically pleasing to me.
 Because of this, it gives me a warm and fuzzy feeling to “go” with them.
-Now, when magicJack first came out, I instantly disregarded it, I thought their commercials were very poor quality, cheesy graphics reminiscent of when I first started learning graphic design ;).
-Regardless of whether or not it worked or whether it was cheaper, I made the preconceived notion that it was garbage and not worth my time.
+Now, when magicJack first came out, I instantly disregarded it.
+I thought their commercials were of very poor quality, cheesy graphics reminiscent of when I first started learning graphic design.
+Regardless of whether or not it worked or whether it was cheaper, I had the preconceived notion that it was garbage and not worth my time.

-People often have the same misconception when something is more expensive, we decide: “It’s more expensive, must be better, right?”.
-Sometimes we are hurt by or dislike someone, then if we ever meet someone else by the same name we might have an uncontrollable bad association with them.
-It’s even been quoted that some women have gone on record to say they voted for a certain Presidential candidate solely based on who they thought was better looking.
-So, from our personal lives to the President of United States of America, we CAN base trivial to important decisions on absurdly illogical positive and negative associations that have nothing to do with the factors at hand.
+People often have the same misconception when something is more expensive.
+We decide “It’s more expensive, must be better, right?”.
+Sometimes we are hurt by or dislike someone.
+Then, if we ever meet someone else by the same name we might have an uncontrollable bad association with them.
+It’s even been shown in studies that some women have gone on record to say they voted for a certain Presidential candidate solely based on who they thought was better looking.
+From our personal lives to the President of United States of America, we can base trivial to important decisions on absurdly illogical positive and negative associations that have nothing to do with the factors and merits at hand.

-We could see a movie or not see a movie based on who is in it and how we feel about them, not by how good the plot is.
-So maybe you have a website that is ugly and unprofessional, maybe you have a cheesy logo, maybe you put out a commercial that is trying to be funny or clever and is neither.
-So, if you offer a good service or quality products no one will ever know it unless your presence, marketing, advertising image is good, it’s just bad publicity otherwise… BAD PUBLICITY OR EXPOSURE IS NOT GOOD PUBLICITY OR EXPOSURE.
-It’s not ideal, and it shouldn’t make sense… but it’s the truth, people will always judge a book by it’s cover.
+We could see a movie or not see a movie based on who is in it and how we feel about them, but not by how good the plot is.
+Maybe you have a website that is ugly and unprofessional, maybe you have a cheesy logo, maybe you put out a commercial that is trying to be funny or clever and is neither.
+If you offer a good service or quality products, no one will ever know it unless your presence, marketing, advertising image is good.
+It’s just bad publicity otherwise.
+Any publicity or exposure really isn’t always good publicity or exposure.
+It’s not ideal, and it shouldn’t make sense, but it’s the truth, people will always judge a book by its cover.